HUMA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Humacyte, Inc. Investors With Substantial Losses Have Opportunity To Lead Class ...

-NEW YORK, Nov.
-29, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Humacyte, Inc. ("Humacyte" or "the Company") (NASDAQ: HUMA ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+02, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Humacyte, Inc. (“Humacyte” or“the Company”) (NASDAQ: HUMA) and certain of its officers.

 Class Definition